 McLean Hospital 115 Mill Street Belmont, MA 02478

-Trauma effects individuals in numerous way.
+Trauma affects individuals in numerous ways.
 Traumatic events may include a car crash, rape, domestic abuse, military combat, or violent crime.
-Many children and adults are able to effectively process a traumatic incident and go on with their lives with little or no lasting negative effect, but for many individuals psychological trauma may set in.
+Many children and adults are able to effectively process a traumatic incident and go on with their lives with little or no lasting negative effect, but for many individuals, psychological trauma may set in.
 Sufferers may develop extreme anxiety or post-traumatic stress disorder (PTSD), or they may have ongoing problems with relationships and self-esteem.
-Trauma knows no boundaries, it affects people of all backgrounds, ethnicities, socioeconomic status, age, gender, sexual orientation, and so on.
+Trauma knows no boundaries.
+It affects people of every background, ethnicity, socioeconomic status, age, gender, sexual orientation, and so on.
 Research has shown that traumatic experiences are associated with both behavioral and physical health conditions, especially trauma that occurs during childhood.
 With proper care, individuals can recover from psychological trauma and learn to heal and manage their symptoms.

 You may find the following organizations helpful for more information on trauma:

 McLean Hospital offers clinical treatment for individuals suffering from trauma, PTSD, dissociative identity disorder, and more.

 An intensive 2-week treatment program offering psychiatric services for women with histories of trauma, mood and anxiety disorders, and borderline personality disorder.

 Comprehensive treatment for adults suffering from the effects of childhood abuse or other painful traumatic events.